adjtomo/pysep/README.md

 Python Seismogram Extraction and Processing
 ===========================================

+`PySEP` is a waveform and metadata download tool.
+The package also contains `RecSec`, a record section plotting tool.

+## Introduction

-`PySEP` uses ObsPy tools to request seismic data and metadata, process, standardize and format the data, and write out SAC files with the underlying motivation of preparing data for moment tensor inversions, although the written files can be used for other purposes.
+`PySEP` uses ObsPy tools to request seismic data and metadata, process, standardize and format waveform data, and write out SAC files with the underlying motivation of preparing data for moment tensor inversions, although the written files can be used for other purposes.

 The main processing steps taken by `PySEP` are: